 Various systems for radiation delivery are used in clinical practice.
 Three techniques have been described following sublobar resection, all of which are compatible with thoracoscopy.

 PLANAR SEED IMPLANT TECHNIQUE

 There are several reports of wedge resection procedures for stage I tumors that have been performed in conjunction with planar 125I seed implants.
 This procedure has been reported to reduce local disease recurrence and improve local control.

 After the wedge resection, the surgeon determines the dimension of the implant by measuring the length and width of the area at risk.
 The implant is made of two components.
 The source material, called the Seed-in-Carrier, available through Oncura (Plymouth Meeting, PA), consists of 125I seeds that are embedded in strands of absorbable Vicryl suture.
 A second isotope, 131Cs, is commercially available from Isoray Medical (Richland, WA).
 Each strand has 10 seeds, and each seed and strand is spaced 1 cm apart center to center.
 The individual seed measures 0.7 × 4 mm.
-The source material is attached to an absorbable mesh material made of either Dacron or Vicryl that is custom trimmed to ...
+The source material is attached to an absorbable mesh material made of either Dacron or Vicryl that is ...